ababaian/VIRUSxDISCVRY/virus/Pax_mycesfermentum.md

-Viral Fermentation: Novel Virus Pax Mycesfermentum found in Saccharomyces cerevisiae written by: Sabrina Xi
+# Viral Fermentation: Novel Virus Pax mycesfermentum found in Saccharomyces cerevisiae
+written by: Sabrina Xi

 [Video Link](https://gitlab.ccbr.utoronto.ca/xisabrin/final-project/-/blob/main/Xi_PaxMycesfermentum.mp4)

-### {Q1B Virus Name}
-Pax Mycesfermentum
+### Pax mycesfermentum

 Pax: the latin word for peace.
 This alludes to the "pacifist" or somewhat incidental nature of this virus.
 Myces: this is a component in the name of Saccharomyces cerevisiae, signifying "fungus".
 This alludes to the fact that its most common host is Saccharomyces cerevisiae and that its virus family most commonly affects fungi.